Blog

 Dehydration is a potentially life-threatening occurrence.
 Adverse effects of dehydration include[1]:

 • Fatigue and Reduced Endurance.
-Dehydration reduces one’s ability to perform physical activity with an optimal output, promoting fatigue and a lack of endurance.
-Keeping hydrated protects against fatigue, helps to maintain endurance and is also known to decrease inflammation associated with exercise.
+Dehydration reduces one’s ability to perform physical activity with an optimal output, promoting fatigue and a lack of endurance.[3]
+Keeping hydrated protects against fatigue, helps maintain endurance, and is also known to decrease inflammation associated with exercise.
 Exercise can induce dehydration that persists for hours after, particularly if initiated in a mildly dehydrated state or when acclimatizing to hot environmental temperatures.

 • Headache and Decreased Cognition.
-Inadequate hydration has reflected reductions in cognition across studies that have manifested in different ways.
+Inadequate hydration has reflected reductions in cognition across studies[4] that have manifested in different ways.
 Some results report deficits in short-term memory, visual perception and physical coordination in response to dehydration, while others reveal headache onset, reduced attention span, lower arithmetic ability, and emotional volatility.
 These effects were often more pronounced in studies that assessed dehydration in the context of heat stress.
-Rehydrating is not known to increase one’s cognitive capacity, but does seem to improve mental alertness.
+Rehydrating is not known to increase one’s cognitive capacity but it does seem to improve mental alertness.

 • Associated with Delirium Risk.
-Severe dehydration has been proven to induce delirium, serving as a risk factor for both delirium and dementia.
+Severe dehydration has been proven to induce delirium [5], serving as a risk factor for both delirium and dementia.
 Many forms of illness that predispose one to delirium typically include a component of severe dehydration as well.
 These include having an altered electrolyte balance, profuse water loss (or retention), nutritional deficiencies, metabolic deficits and kidney dysfunction.

 • Potential Kidney Damage.
 The kidneys are specialized organs that regulate fluid balance in the body as a whole.
 Adequate water ensures the kidneys function at their best.
 In dehydration, the kidneys use less water and more energy to function and produce urine.
-This alone increases the risk for damage.
+This alone increases the risk of damage.[6]
 Dehydration is also associated with kidney and bladder stone formation.

 • Reduces HPA Function.
 Dehydration and hypernatremia have been associated with decreased activation of the stress response in mice put under pressure.
 The dehydrated mice showed reduced cardiovascular, adrenal, and behavioral symptoms in response to a well-documented stressor.[7]

 • Affects Heart Rate and Blood Flow.
-Dehydration reduces the water content of blood, causing compromised circulation, lower blood pressure and increased vasoconstriction to compensate.
+Dehydration reduces the water content of blood, causing compromised circulation, lower blood pressure and increased vasoconstriction to compensate.[8]
 Drinking water can lower heart rate and beneficially increase blood pressure.
-This effect is different to that observed for increased electrolyte concentrations in the bloodstream, as it serves to normalize blood pressure.
+This effect is different from that observed for increased electrolyte concentrations in the bloodstream, as it serves to normalize blood pressure.
 Excess fluid is simply voided through kidney elimination.

 • Negatively Impacts Digestion.
 Water is required for maintaining several aspects of digestive function.[9]
 It is required for digestion, nutritional absorption, colonic fermentation, optimal intestinal transit time and stool formation.
 The gut is also the main site for water absorption and rehydration, recorded to absorb up to 20 liters per day from ingested solids and liquids.
 Dehydration influences all these functions, promoting nutrient loss, indigestion, gut dysbiosis and constipation.